 The pre-requisite for the Diploma is the Certificate IV in Plumbing (Hydraulic).
 We have found that almost all of the students who had attended the Certificate IV (Operations Stream) to obtain their license do not hold all of the required units in the Hydraulic stream, but have completed the Units required to obtain their License.
 Typically, this has left approximately four Units outstanding to complete which were:

 • Apply codes and standards to building trade and services contracting.

 • Produce 2-D architectural drawings using CAD software.

 • Produce Simple Word Processed Documents

 These 4 Units need to be completed prior to enrolling into the Diploma.
-The focus for Term 4 2020 will be in completing these students in the Certificate IV (Hydraulic Stream) and be ready to commence the Diploma in 2021.
+The focus for Term 1 2021 will be in completing these students in the Certificate IV (Hydraulic) and be ready to commence the Diploma in Term 2, 2021.

 We have found there are a number of applicants for the Diploma with varying backgrounds in tuition and qualifications.
 Some of the qualifications (other than plumbing background) we have seen include drafting/modelling, mechanical engineering, civil engineering, the pump industry, product design and aircraft maintenance.
 A good number of these qualifications have also been completed overseas.

 As you can imagine, this becomes a big task for TAFE NSW (TAFE) to review and analyse each applicants’ various qualifications and advise the students what they need to study to ensure they meet the entry requirements for the Diploma.
 This may include additional training if it is required.

 Recognised Prior Learning (RPL)